Sports Massage: More Than Just for Athletes

 - Myofascial release to address fascial restrictions

-- Trigger point therapy for localized muscle knots
+- Trigger point therapy for localised muscle knots

 - Dynamic and static stretching techniques